coupler/linkage/README.markdown

 To run a linkage, use a Runner with the resulting configuration from `Dataset#link_with`:

-    runner = Linkage::SingleThreadedRunner.new(config, 'sqlite://results.db')
+    runner = Linkage::SingleThreadedRunner.new(config)
     runner.execute

-The runner needs a database URI, since it stores its results in two database tables: `groups` and `groups_records`.
+The runner saves results in a database that you specify in the configuration (via the `save_results_in` method).
+It stores its results in two database
+tables: `groups` and `groups_records`.
 The `groups` table contains all of the unique combinations of values in your datasets, and `groups_records` maps records to groups.

 You can also link a dataset to itself: